brayvid/visualize-searches/README.md

 - JQuery and p5.js are used via CDN.

 ## Usage
-- The myFun.js, wordsToIgnore.js, index.html files need to be served to your browser, in addition to a A "MyActivity.html" file.
+- The files myFun.js, wordsToIgnore.js, index.html need to be served to your browser, in addition to a "MyActivity.html" file from Google.
 This can be found at https://takeout.google.com/settings/takeout.
 Select: My Activity > Select specific activity data > (Choose a service), and follow the prompts.
 - Place the MyActivity file in the same directory as the others.
 - Start a local web server from this directory.
 Here is one server option: https://www.npmjs.com/package/http-server.
-- Open the browser console, navigate to localhost, and wait a few seconds to a couple minutes.
+- Open the browser console, navigate to localhost, and wait a few seconds to a couple minutes depending on the size of the MyActivity file.

 ## Example
 Labeled buttons will appear at the top of the graph window, but they have been omitted here.